 For the past 6 years I’ve been involved in “No Shave November,” or formally “Movember.”
 It is an effort to raise awareness and funding for men’s health programs.
 Movember began in 2003 and, since inception, has raised $559 million in donations and has funded 832 men’s health projects thanks to the 4 million + “Mo Bros” and “Mo Sistas.”
 Last year, Movember raised $22.9 million in the U.S. alone.
 Here is a little history of the Movember Campaign and Movember 101.
 We formed a team of PBGW employees with the goal of raising $1,000 for the Movember Foundation.
 Thanks to the support of fellow PBGW employees, clients, friends, and family, Team PBGW collectively raised $2,297 for this important cause!

 Breathing Room Foundation – Thanksgiving Meal

-PBGW recently reached out to the Breathing Room Foundation, an organization that helps support local families dealing with cancer, to see how PBGW could lend our firm’s support this holiday season.
+PBGW recently reached out to the Breathing Room Foundation, an organization that helps support local families dealing with cancer, to see how we could lend our firm’s support this holiday season.
 We chose to provide the Thanksgiving meal for a family whose husband/father is battling liver cancer.
 During the month of November, we collected all of the items needed to feed the family of seven.
 We hope our contribution helped ease the burden of the holiday and allowed the family to simply enjoy each other’s company on Thanksgiving Day.
 To learn more about this amazing organization that strives to provide a little bit of “breathing room” for families affected by cancer, visit their website.

 Miracle League Halloween Bash